GuySimai/Bubble_Game/README.md

 - End Game: Clears the game board and prepares for a new game session.
-- Database Management: Utilizes ADO.NET or Entity Framework to store player data, including player names and play durations.
+- Database Management: Utilizes ADO.NET to store player data, including player names and play durations.
 <img width="508" alt="Screen Shot 2024-11-08 at 12 42 04" src="https://github.com/user-attachments/assets/f94b4c98-265e-4b1b-ad95-ffc56a9e2320">

 - Exit Game (E Button): Prompts the user to confirm exit with a message box.
 If confirmed, the application closes.